Selling Your Home or Land? Here's a Few Tips to Get You Started.

 One of the great ironies of selling your house is that you must get it in such great condition that you may ask yourself why you would even want to move out.
 Your focus right now may be on your own dream home, but consider your current house as someone else’s dream home, and start preparing it for them.
 Putting a little work into it now makes the entire process of selling your house much more profitable for you in the long run.

 Who Else Do You Need On Your Team?

 While a great real estate broker is key to selling your home, you will actually be employing a team of specialists to get you through the process.
-Your real estate broker is well-connected and in many cases they will be able to recommend people who will handle all the services that go with fixing-up and selling your home, including: lenders, pest control specialists, home warranty companies, inspection companies, contractors, and plumbers.
+Your real estate broker at Cascade Land and Homes is well-connected and in many cases they will be able to recommend people who will handle all the services that go with fixing-up and selling your home, including: lenders, pest control specialists, home warranty companies, inspection companies, contractors, and plumbers.

 Timing It Right